buk7456/FreeTX/doc/mixer.md

 <a id="section_id_oscillator_from_scratch"></a>
 ### Example 21: Oscillation without using the built-in function generator
 Here is a way to create a crude oscillator from scratch.
 Set up a custom curve that defines the shape of our arbitrary waveform.
-Forexample,
+For example,
 ```txt
 Curve1
 Type: 5 point